ripixel/ripixel-website/thoughts/articles/2023-01-02_Deploying-to-Firebase-Preview-Channels-using-CircleCI-and-GitHub.md

 ## How do you get set up with Firebase?

-This website uses it, so if you want the quick-version and you're confident with Continuous Deployment pipelines, go check out its [CircleCI config](https://github.com/ripixel/ripixel-website/blob/master/.circleci/config.yml).

-There's also the excellent [Get started with Firebase Hosting](https://firebase.google.com/docs/hosting/quickstart?authuser=0&hl=en) page from Google which explains all the basics of getting set up with Firebase Hosting, that I won't repeat here as there's nothing I can add!
+As a quick start, you can't get better than the [Get started with Firebase Hosting](https://firebase.google.com/docs/hosting/quickstart?authuser=0&hl=en) page from Google which explains all the basics of getting set up with Firebase Hosting, that I won't repeat here as there's nothing I can add!

 ## What is CircleCI?